DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Error Messages
 ==============

-For explanations of error messages that the user may encounter, see ERROR-TABLES.rst.
+For explanations of error messages that the user may encounter, see `ERROR-TABLES.rst <ERROR-TABLES.rst>`_.

 Software Version
 ================